OiMoulder/CV/CV.md

 	- Previous deployment used Pulumi to create majority of the infrastructure, then manual deployments from the DevOps pipelines of each microservice - Took my manager <2 Weeks to deploy, not including design, planning, conversations, etc.

 	- New deployment uses a Python script to deploy the complete base and main infrastructure using Terraform, then automatically deploys the microservices in parallel - New deployment took around 1 hour to complete

+	- Further iteration removed the Python script in favour of an Azure Pipeline Release, utilising a Variable Group to create the TFVars, rather than the person running the deployment manually finding the information, then adding the TFVars file, and running a pull request

+	- We initially had 4 Muli Tenant Production Kubernetes Clusters, 4 Non-Production Kubernetes Clusters, and 3 Single Tenant Production Kubernetes Clusters

+	- After the project we had 4 Multi Tenant Production Kubernetes Clusters, 4 Non-Production Kubernetes Clusters, and <20 Single Tenant Production Kubernetes Clusters

 - Full administration of technologies used and supported by the SRE Team, and other teams – Azure, AWS, Datadog, Github, Docker Hub.

 - Standard CI/CD practises of using Git repos with our policies applied to merge all changes using a Pull Request, enabling automated pipelines with Gated Builds, Unit Tests, Smoke Tests, etc